-All state that is kept for a discoverable credential MUST be stored together with the client platform, if necessary, can satisfy requested authenticator operations .
+All state that is kept for a discoverable credential MUST be stored together with the client platform, if necessary, can satisfy requested client side-i.e., such that the authenticator working authenticator operations.

 An authenticator specifies whether it is capable of creating discoverable credentials via the rk option ID in the authenticatorGetInfo response.
 A discoverable credential will be created if, and only if, the rk option key of the options parameter of an authenticatorMakeCredential request is true.